JohnBasrai/rust-sqlx/README.md

 [User { id: 1, name: "Attila the long dead Hun:1", role: User }]
 ```

-That's it.
 If you run again you will see more rows added to the table.
-When the row count is
+When the row count is greater
-greater than 10 it will delete 1 row for each row added.
+than 10 it will delete 1 row for each row added.